CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "durability": 8,           // Resistance to damage/rusting, also determines misfire chance "blackpowder_tolerance": 8,// One in X chance to get clogged up (per shot) when firing blackpowder ammunition (higher is better).
 Optional, default is 8.
 "min_cycle_recoil": 0,     // Minimum ammo recoil for gun to be able to fire more than once per attack.
-"burst": 5,                // Number of shots fired in burst mode "variants": [              // Cosmetic variants this gun can have {
+"variants": [              // Cosmetic variants this gun can have {
     "id": "varianta",                           // id used in spawning to spawn this variant specifically